TheInevitableLuke/DRG-Modding/README.md

 I'll try to keep these updated, but feel free to bother me if I fall behind!
 Mod descriptions are the original descriptions posted with the mods and I make no apologies for their general lack of helpfulness.

 ## The Mods
+These are the mods I've already published.
+They're all in the [Mods](https://github.com/TheInevitableLuke/DRG-Modding/Mods) folder, along with a wildly inconsistent amount of source code.
+Some have all of the modified game files, all of the test iterations from development, and multiple versions.
+Some have... significantly less than that.
+I blame elves.

 ### Cave Leech Clusterfuck
 Do you feel like Cave Leech Clusters need more leeches?
 Do you think leeches are too big, or too slow?
 Do you have a nuisance Scout you're looking to dispose of?
 Look no further - Cave Leech Clusterfuck is the mod for you!
 - Makes ~~smaller,~~ faster leeches